Data reconciliation in finance: why numbers differ

 If the system can't explain a delta between two outputs, it isn't safe to automate.

-Automation demands a repeatable comparison layer, not just a delivery mechanism.
+Automation demands a repeatable comparison layer with source records and method evidence attached, not just a delivery mechanism.

 The only reliable way to resolve competing "correct" numbers is to introduce a reference system.